00mila00/Diary_app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Hello reader :)
 App is in progress.
-Currently you can add heart 💘 to the day in the Calendar, and because of the hearts you can check your compatibility with other person, based of his/her name.
+Currently you can add heart 💘 to the day in the Calendar, add some diary notes for every day. and because of the hearts you can check your compatibility with other person (%), based of his/her name.

 See the app here:
 https://master--moodheart.netlify.app/

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: